 How thick should the batter be?

-You want your batter to be quite thick.
+You want your batter for Scotch pancakes to be quite thick.
 Rather like double cream, heavy cream as you’d say in America.
 This is a thicker batter than you’d use for thin crepe style pancakes.

 How long does it take to cook these?

-About 5 minutes start to finish.
+It only takes about 5 minutes start to finish to make these Scotch pancakes/drop scones.
 This is real fast food.
 Perfect for breakfast for all the family.
 Even on a weekday.

 How to cook Scotch pancakes the traditional way